-3. There will be a new UK mark that will have to be applied either instead of or alongside the CE Marking.
+3. The UKCA mark will have to be applied either instead of or alongside the CE Marking.

 4. There is likely to be a transition period of eighteen months to allow the changes to be put into place.

-5. The Essential Requirements that have changed from the Machinery Directive will need to be addressed to allow a Technical File to be created for UK Marking.
+5. The Essential Requirements that have changed from the Machinery Directive will need to be addressed to allow a Technical File to be created for UKCA Marking.

 6. Declarations will require text changing for UK machinery.

 7. If the manufacturer already manufactures CE Marked machinery and has Technical Files and Declarations, there is a small amount of work to update and modify existing documentation to cover the additional requirements for the UK.
 It does not seem to justify a whole new Technical File for UK machinery.

 8. It would seem logical that Declarations could have both EU text and UK text to reduce the administrative burden on manufacturers.

 9. Documentation must be able to be provided in English; this may create a burden on EU manufacturers who currently only provide Technical Files in an EU language.